Correlations at PT-symmetric quantum critical point

-where $J$ is the uniform hopping, $g$ is an alternating on-site potential, $\delta$ stems from a non-hermitian alternating hopping and $c$'s are fermionic annihilation operators\cite{ashida2018}.
-This can be regarded as the non-hermitian SSH model\cite{ssh} supplemented with a staggered potential or the hermitian Rice-Mele model\cite{ricemele} in the presence of non-hermitian staggered hopping.
-Moving to momentum space, the ensuing Hamiltonian in the basis of $(c_k,c_{k-\pi})$ with $0\leqslant k<\pi$ reads as
+where $J$ is the uniform hopping, $g$ is an alternating on-site potential, $\delta$ stems from a non-hermitian alternating hopping and $c$'s are fermionic annihilation operators. \jav{The non-hermitian term arises from an effective Lindblad-equation without the recycling term\cite{daley} using jump operators for bonds\cite{ashida2018,gongprx,ashidasinegordon,takasu} as $\sqrt{\delta}(c_n\pm c_{n+1})$ on even (+) and odd (-) bonds, and neglecting a constant shift, proportional to the total particle number.} In momentum space, the ensuing Hamiltonian in the basis of $(c_k,c_{k-\pi})$ with $0\leqslant k<\pi$ reads as

-Expanding this around the Fermi wavenumber $\pi/2$ for half filling, we get Eq. \eqref{hamilton} for $g=\delta$ as $v=J$ and $\Delta=2g$.
+\jav{with dispersion $E_{\pm}(k)=\pm\sqrt{(J^2+\delta^2)\cos^2(k)+g^2-\delta^2}$.} Expanding this around the Fermi wavenumber $\pi/2$ for half filling, we get Eq. \eqref{hamilton} for $g=\delta$ as $v=J$ and $\Delta=2g$.
 As long as $g\geq \delta$, the system is PT-symmetric and the spectrum is real.
 However, for $g<\delta$, there is always a region close to $k=\pi/2$ with imaginary pairs of eigenvalues, thus PT-symmetry is broken.
 From this on, we consider the $g=\delta$ case, when $H^{tb}$ is tuned to the boundary of PT symmetry and represents a lattice realization of Eq. \eqref{hamilton}.
+For more details of $H^{tb}$, see Ref. \cite{EPAPS}.

 First, we evaluate numerically the fermionic Green's function, $G^{tb}(m)=\langle c^+_{m+n}c_n\rangle $.
 Due to the commensurate Fermi wavenumber $\pi/2$, this measures directly $G(x)$ or $F(x)$ for odd or even $n$, because they are multiplied by the $\sin(k_Fm)$ and $\cos(k_Fm)$ factors in the full fermionic Green's function, respectively.
 In particular, for $g=\delta=0$, we recover the conventional expression $G^{tb}(m)=\sin(\pi n/2)/n\pi$.
 For finite $g=\delta$, the system exhibits indeed charge density wave pattern with gapless, linearly dispersing excitations.
 In Fig. \ref{greentb}, we numerically evaluate the tight binding Green's function in the thermodynamic limit, which agree with $G(x)$ and $F(x)$, as advertised above.